jimpil/circlecast/README.md

         (impl/add-attr (impl/make-attr :country/currency       currency-id       :db/ref))
         ))))
 ```
-There is a higher level function (`entity-with-attributes`) that allows us
+The above threaded expression (inside the `let`) looks kinda noisy.
-to write a less noisy version of the above threaded expression (inside the `let`).
+We can rewrite it using `entity-with-attributes` like so:

 ```clj
 (impl/entity-with-attributes ;; creates an entity with the following attributes